Back to Research

 These capability layers are integrated through shared workflow context, but they maintain clear boundaries.
 If any layer begins storing another layer's canonical truth as its own first-class model, boundary drift is happening and the platform's integrity degrades.

 An organization does not need to adopt the full platform on day one.
-Every engagement starts with one workflow, one owner, and a clear review loop.
-The platform grows as the organization's trust infrastructure matures.
+Every engagement starts with one workflow slice, one owner, and a clear review loop.
+Regulated document operations are the first deep-dive use case, but the platform grows as any workflow evidence base matures.

 CONTINUE READING